stappersg/vBook/src/advanced/dns.md

 > vSMTP relies on Benjamin Fry's [Trust-DNS] crate to handle DNS queries.

-DNS parameters are stored in the `[server.dns]` and `[server.virtual.dns]` tables and sub-tables.
-Please refer to vSMTP reference guide and [Trust-DNS] repository for detailed information.
+DNS parameters are stored in the [server.dns] and `[server.virtual.dns]` tables and sub-tables.
+Please refer to [vSMTP reference guide] and [Trust-DNS] repository for detailed information.

+[vSMTP reference guide]: ../reference/config-file.md

 [Trust-DNS]: https://github.com/bluejekyll/trust-dns